 There has been significant research dedicated to studying resource allocation strategies in wireless networks.
 Recent research has shown that significant performance gains can be achieved by using dynamic resource allocation.
 Because of the time-varying property of wireless channels, the knowledge of channel state information can help to allocate limited resources in order to achieve better performance.
-One example is opportunistic communication, which can effectively exploit the multi-user diversity, and thus increase the total system throughput.
-The optimization problem for independent and identically-distributed (i.i.d.) fading channels is studied in [2] and [3], where the optimal power allocation over time is characterized.
+One example is opportunistic communication, which can effectively exploit the multiuser diversity, and thus increase the total system throughput.
+The optimization problem for independent and identically distributed (i.i.d.) fading channels is studied in [2] and [3], where the optimal power allocation over time is characterized.
 Knopp and Humblet [2] first show that if the channel state information (CSI) is perfectly known by all transmitters, the sum-rate is maximized by a simple strategy: always allocate the power and rate to the user with the best instantaneous channel.
 Taking into account individual power constraints for the users, Tse and Hanly [3] indicate how to find the power control and rate allocation policies that maximize the weighted sum of the rates, by exploiting the polymatroid structure of the capacity region.
 Another important result in the area of wireless resource allocation is determined based on a combination of information theory and queueing theory.
-Yeh and Cohen [4][5] find an optimum policy named "Longest Queue Highest Possible Rate" (LQHPR), which allows the system to obtain the highest stable throughput, the shortest average queue length per user, and thus the shortest average delay.
+Yeh and Cohen [4], [5] find an optimum policy named "longest queue highest possible rate" (LQHPR), which allows the system to obtain the highest stable throughput, the shortest average queue length per user, and thus the shortest average delay.
 Related cross-layer approaches on queueing stability, delay, and adaptive coding and modulation schemes can be found in [6]-[8].
-Recent studies [9][10] show that for multimedia transmission, the approaches above are not optimal from a video quality perspective because the characteristics of video streaming also need to be considered into the cross-layer framework.
-The optimal rate allocation policy, Largest Quality Improvement Highest Possible Rate (LQIHPR), is proposed to maximize the overall video quality in a single-carrier multiple access fading channel [10].
-However, prior works [9][10] cannot be extended to multi-carrier systems directly because allocating power and rate across different sub-carriers in order to maximize the overall quality is non-trivial due to the underlying vector channels.
-For multi-carrier networks, OFDM systems in particular, most of the papers in the literature are dealing with the downlink rate-sum, downlink utility-sum, and uplink rate-sum maximization problems [11]-[16].
+Recent studies [9], [10] show that for multimedia transmission, the approaches above are not optimal from a video quality perspective because the characteristics of video streaming also need to be considered into the cross-layer framework.
+The optimal rate allocation policy, largest quality improvement highest possible rate (LQIHPR), is proposed to maximize the overall video quality in a single-carrier multiple-access fading channel [10].
+However, prior works [9], [10] cannot be extended to multicarrier systems directly because allocating power and rate across different subcarriers in order to maximize the overall quality is nontrivial due to the underlying vector channels.
+For multicarrier networks, OFDM systems in particular, most of the papers in the literature are dealing with the downlink rate-sum, downlink utility-sum, and uplink rate-sum maximization problems [11]-[16].
 In downlink, the power constraint is imposed over the total transmission power rather than the power of an individual user.
-In such systems, it has been accepted as an optimal solution that each sub-carriers [11][12].
+In such systems, it has been accepted as an optimal solution that each subcarrier is allocated to the user with the best channel condition and power is allocated by the water-filling over subcarriers [11], [12].
 However, the optimality in downlink does not hold for uplink because each user has its own power constraint.
-For uplink, joint sub-carrier and power allocation algorithms are proposed to maximize rate-sum capacity [15][16].
+For uplink, joint subcarrier and power allocation algorithms are proposed to maximize rate-sum capacity [15], [16].